psaunderualberta/BareTQL_GUI/README.md

 1. Finally, cd to `../BareTQL_GUI/program`.
 If you have installed the npm package `nodemon` as described in the above optional step, run the command `npm start` to start up both the front-end and back-end for the app.
 The services for the front and back-end will run simultaneously using the npm package `concurrently`.
 If you see a large printout in the console that is just the `Vue.js` requirements being built.
 If you have not created a database, you will see the error `Something went wrong with dbPath: server/data/database.db: SqliteError: unable to open database file`.
 Instructions to construct the database are found on the final step.
 If you do not have `nodemon` installed, run `npm run start_once` to run the front-end and back-end.
 Note that if any changes are made to the back-end, you must stop and re-run the command to see the changes.
 For this reason, if you do not have `nodemon` installed I recommend doing the following instead of running `npm run start_once`:
      - OPTIONAL: If you do not have `nodemon` installed, I recommend starting the front and back-ends in different terminals as restarting Vue.js can take time, and so restarting the back-end only will be better for development.
 Cd to `../BareTQL_GUI/program/server/` and type `npm run once` to start the back-end, and remember to re-do this after every change to the back-end.
 Then open a new terminal, cd to `../BareTQL_GUI/program/client/` and type `npm run serve` to start the front-end.
 Vue.js automatically saves when it detects changes, so manual restarting of the server is only needed on the back-end.

-1.

 ## Data Creation
 In order to use BareTQL, you will need a database designed for BareTQL.
-Currently, BareTQL includes python scripts which accept `.csv` or `.xlsx` files and converts their contents to a SQLite database usable by BareTQL.
+- Currently, BareTQL includes python scripts which accept `.csv` or `.xlsx` files and converts their contents to a SQLite database usable by BareTQL.
 BareTQL uses the python library `Pandas` to assist with converting the data, and so ensure that the format of the files is acceptable to `Pandas`.
 If you are not familiar with pandas, then simply ensure that the data is organized into columns and has no more than one row discussing the column names.
-    - Move the files you wish to convert into the directory `../data_preprocessing/input`, and then run the file `../data.sh` with the cmd argument `make`.
+    - If your data is already in multiple `.csv` or `.xlsx` files, then move the files you wish to convert into the directory `../data_preprocessing/input` (you'll have to create it), and then run the file `../data.sh` with the cmd argument `make`.
 This will create the database in the directory `../program/server/data/database.db` using the files given.
+- If you do not have `.csv` files of the data, and they are stored in some other format, then you will need to either i) convert them to `.csv / .xlsx` and follow the above instructions, or ii) create your own database using the steps outlined below:
+    1. Ensure that SQLite3 is installed on your machine.
+    1. Ensure that each table you wish to convert has a specific title, and that the table itself is rectangular in shape (all rows are of equal length).
+The table may also have a caption which provides a short description of the table.
+        - NULL values in a table are fine, although they will be discussed later.
+    1. In order for BareTQL to perform at its best, some preprocessing to your tables should be performed.
+Ideally, the number of NULL values in each column should be reduced as low as possible.
+If a given column cannot be reduced past a threshold of 50% NULL, it is our recommendation that the column be removed from the table for the purposes of BareTQL processing.
+Some other preprocessing steps may include:
+        - Removing dollar signs `$`, cent signs, or non-digit characters from numerical data (excluding '.').
+        - Removing extraneous rows.
+        - Removing cells which contain significant amounts of data (paragraphs of text, etc.).
+        - Ultimately, you'll want to remove as much extraneous data from as many rows as possible.
+The more condensed a cell's contents are, the faster BareTQL will be able to find relationships between it and other cells.
+    1. Give each table a specific i.d. number.
+This can be a unique random identification number or simply the index of the tables when iterating through them, but it must be unique.
+    1. Run the following `SQLite` code in either a terminal or through a SQLite library for a language of your choice, for a file called `database.db`.
+This will create the necessary tables that BareTQL needs to run successfully:
+        - `CREATE TABLE cells(table_id integer, row_id integer, col_id integer, value text, location text, PRIMARY KEY (table_id, row_id, col_id));`
+        - `CREATE TABLE titles(table_id integer, title text, PRIMARY KEY (table_id));`
+        - `CREATE TABLE captions(table_id integer, caption text, PRIMARY KEY (table_id));`
+        - `CREATE TABLE columns(table_id integer, col_id integer, type varchar,  PRIMARY KEY (table_id, col_id));`
+        -  `CREATE TABLE keywords_cell_header(keyword varchar, table_id integer, row_id integer, col_id integer, location varchar, PRIMARY KEY (keyword, table_id, row_id, col_id));`
+        - `CREATE TABLE keywords_title_caption(table_id integer, location varchar, keyword varchar, PRIMARY KEY (table_id, location, keyword));`
+        -
+        - *Note*: Although the data in the tables can be processed one row at-a-time, we strongly recommend processing all of the data beforehand so that a single insertion of the data into the database is made.
+This will drastically speed up your program, but is not necessary.
+    1. For each cell in each of the table, write the whole contents of the cell to the table `cells` with the following row structure:
+        - `<table_id>, <row_id>, <col_id>, <value>, <location>`
+        - `table_id` is the i.d. number of the table.
+        - `row_id` the 0-indexed position of the row when measured from the top of the table (the first row has row_id 0, second has row_id 1, and so on. ).
+        - `col_id` is the 0-indexed position of the cell when measured from the left (the first column has `col_id` 0, second has `col_id` 1, and so on.).
+        - `value` is the actual contents of the cell itself.
+        - `location` must be one of `cell` or `header`.
+This term is used to distinguish normal table cells from those which may further categorize the table (i.e. if the table is divided into sections).
+Rows which denote these sections should use the location `header`, while all other rows should use `cell`.
+        - *IMPORTANT*: Empty cells MUST be written to the database in order for BareTQL to build the table from scratch again.
+To insert an empty cell, simply leave the `value` as an empty string.
+    1. For all of the cells in all of your tables, split the cell into a list of 'keywords', recording the row i.d. and the column id of the original cell.
+These are typically all of the space-separated words, but may also be separated based on sentences, punctuation, or any other methodology.
+For each keyword, insert it into the table `keywords_cell_header` with the following format:
+        - `<keyword>, <table_id>, <row_id>, <col_id>, <location>`
+        - `keyword` is the keyword itself.
+        - `table_id` is the i.d. number of the table.
+        - `row_id` the 0-indexed position of the row when measured from the top of the table.
+        - `col_id` is the 0-indexed position of the cell when measured from the left.
+        - `location` must be one of `cell` or `header`.
+This term is used to distinguish normal table cells from those which may further categorize the table (i.e. if the table is divided into sections).
+Rows which denote these sections should use the location `header`, while all other rows should use `cell`.
+        - *NOTE*: Since NULL cells *by definition* don't have any content, they do not need to be written to this table.
+    1. For each title and caption for all tables, split the title / caption into a list of `keywords` using the same separating condition used for the cells above.
+For each keyword, insert it into the table `keywords_title_caption` with the following format:
+        - `<table_id>, <location>, <keyword>`
+        - *IMPORTANT*: Notice the different table structure from `keywords_cell_headers`.
+It is imperative that this structure is correct.
+        - `table_id` is the i.d. number of the table.
+        - `location` is one of `title` or `caption` which denotes the origin of the keyword.
+        - `keyword` is the keyword itself.
+    1. For each table, insert the whole title into the table `titles` with the following structure:
+        - `<table_id>, <title>`
+        - `table_id` is the i.d. number of the table.
+        - `title` is the title of the table.
+        - Note that the whole title is written to the database, and so it should not be too long.
+    1. In a similar vein, for each table you may write the whole caption into the table `captions` with the following structure:
+        - `<table_id>, <caption>`
+        - `table_id` is the i.d. number of the table.
+        - `caption` is the caption of the table.
+    1. Lastly, we must create the `columns` table.
+This is arguably the most important table as it allows BareTQL to efficiently map columns to other columns when expanding a seed set.
+A column can have one of two types: `numerical` or `text`.
+A numerical column is a column consisting entirely of numbers without any extra notation (a single decimal point is fine, but dollar or cent signs are not and should be removed if a column is to be labelled `numerical`).
+For each column in each table, it should be determined if said column satisfies the `numerical` property or should be regarded as `text`.
+Once this categorization has been decided, the following should be inserted into the `columns` table:
+        - `<table_id>, <col_id>, <type>`
+        - `table_id` is the id of the table which the column came from
+        - `col_id` is the 0-indexed i.d. of the column, as described above
+        - `type` MUST be one of either `numerical` or `text`.
+    1. Finally, there is one more highly recommended, step to perform, though it is ultimately optional.
+As it stands, BareTQL must search through the entire database to find the rows and cells it deems most suitable to be returned to the user.
+This can take quite some time, and can be accelerated if the following SQLite code is run:
+        - `CREATE INDEX idx_kwch_kw ON keywords_cell_header(keyword);`
+        - `CREATE INDEX idx_kwtc_kw ON keywords_title_caption(keyword);`
+        - More indices can be created as required, but the above two indices are typically more than enough to speed up the program to an acceptable level.
+    1. Move the completed `database.db` file to the location `../program/server/data/database.db`, start the server as described above in the section `Installation Instructions`, and enjoy BareTQL!
 ## Data Storage and Querying
 - BareTQL uses the SQLite database management system to perform the queries necessary.
 Rather than directly mapping the tables given to BareTQL to sqlite, we translate the tables into a format which gives each table cell a number of additional attributes to accelerate the querying on the back-end.
 Operations performed inside the BareTQL GUI trigger API calls to the back-end, where SQLite queries are used to find the rows which most closely match the rows inside the seed set.